FLO Friday: Neurodiversity in Post-Secondary Education – Supporting Students

 About the Facilitator

 Jenine Lillian (they/them) is a neurodiversity consultant, educator, artist, writer, and librarian.
 For more than 20 years, Jenine has taught and presented across the public library sector in the United States and Canada.
 Jenine has received national recognition for their advocacy and library work with teens.
 After receiving a late-in-life diagnosis of Autism Spectrum Disorder, Jenine started their neurodiversity consultancy to raise awareness, reduce stigma and increase inclusion for neurodiversity and other invisible disabilities.
 Jenine lives in the Kootenays, British Columbia, where they can be found making art, talking with folks on sidewalks, birdwatching, building community through volunteering, and practicing self-care.
-You can reach Jenine at info@jeninelillian.com and visit her website at www.jeninelillian.com
+You can reach Jenine at info@jeninelillian.com and visit their website at www.jeninelillian.com